Skip to content

 Exit Novo Nordisk (NVO)

-We exited our position in Novo Nordisk due to impairment of the investment thesis.
+We exited our position in Novo Nordisk in Brookmont's Dividend Growth, Core Dividend, and Quality Growth strategies due to impairment of the investment thesis.
 We initiated our first position in October 2014 at a split-adjusted price of approximately $23, when our thesis centered on the company’s strong competitive position in diabetes treatment and the substantial, growing population of underpenetrated patients.
 At the time, the opportunity was supported by both insulin and early GLP-1 therapies, though the thesis was primarily driven by the broader expansion opportunity within type 2 diabetes.

 NVO exit picture